 4.5.3 Common debugging techniques

 Print debugging - The developer checks the flow of print statements by watching live or recorded print statements.
-This process is also called tracing.
+This process is also called tracing

 Interactive debugging- Using debugger tools, interactive debugging enables the processing of an application's code execution one step at a time and pauses it to inspect or modify application state.